 Indeed, in the Latin liturgical calendar, the Easter octave designates the eight days following the Easter feast, from Easter Sunday to Quasimodo Sunday.
 In the Catholic churches that celebrate it, the Easter octave marks the beginning of Eastertide in France.

 During this octave, mass is celebrated every day with the prayers of Easter Day.
-The repetition of the same prayers and songs serves as a reminder that the Resurrection extends beyond the Easter feast.
-Church bells can ring at 6 pm during these 8 days.
+The repetition of the same prayers and songs reminds us that the Resurrection extends beyond the Easter feast.
+Church bells can ring at 6 pm during these eight days.

 Easter Monday in France